mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing_tools_windows.md

 ![Extensions and Updates]({{ site.baseurl }}/images/installing_tools_windows_01.png)
 1. In the **Search** field, search for *rhino*.
 This filters the gallery list below.
 1. Find **RhinoCommon templates for v5** and select it.
 1. Click the **Download** button.
-The extension should install.
+The extension installation should begin.
-1. TODO: Next steps.
+1. You must **Accept** the license agreement by clicking on the **Install** button.
+1. If the installation is successful, you will be redirected to the RhinoCommon website and the extension should appear in your list of **Installed** extensions.

 ---